tomtseng/dynamic-connectivity-hdt/README.md

 II](https://youtu.be/L7ywsci9ujo?t=3140).
 The data structure achieves O(log^2 n) amortized time edge insertions and deletions and O(log n) time connectivity queries.
-(This repository does not implement the extra trick of using a B-tree to reduce the time complexity for connectivity queries from O(log n) to O(n / log log n).)
+(This repository does not implement the extra trick of using a B-tree to reduce the time complexity for connectivity queries from O(log n) to O(log n / log log n).)

 ## Building